Observation of chiral edge transport in a rapidly-rotating quantum gas

+Classically, this behaviour can be understood as a crossover from the $E\times B$ drift of cyclotron orbits subjected to a uniform force, to skipping motion along a hard boundary.
+This occurs when the force arising from the wall $F_\textrm{wall}=\alpha \hbar \omc/\lb$ becomes comparable to the Coriolis force towards the wall $F_\textrm{Coriolis}\approx \hbar \kmax \omc $.
+The ratio of these quantities is shown on the top axis of Fig.~\ref{Fig3}b.

-In our experiment, using the free particle dispersion $\hbar^2k^2/(2m)$ we estimate a typical maximum wavevector $\kmax\sim 10\,\lb^{-1}$, which occurs at $\varphi=\pi/4$ where $\Vs$ is minimal.
-We therefore expect isopotential drift behaviour $v=\alpha \omc\lb$ for $\alpha\lesssim \kmax\lb \sim 10$, shown by a dotted line, and a hard wall group velocity $\sim \hbar\kmax/m\sim 10\,\omc\lb$ for $\alpha\gtrsim 10$, in excellent agreement with the experiment.
-For a more quantitative comparison, we obtain $\kmax$ from the theoretical dispersion relation obtained from analytically solving the Schr\"{o}dinger equation in the case of a linear wall~\cite{methods}.
-The solid black curve in Fig.~\ref{Fig3}b shows the resulting theoretical group velocity at $\kmax$, which captures the data excellently without any free parameters.
-We additionally indicate by blue points the speed obtained from a Gross-Pitaevskii simulation of our experiment.
-In the inset of Fig.~\ref{Fig3}b we show several theoretical dispersions, which indeed deviate from the hard wall result and vary linearly $E_0(k) \sim \alpha \hbar \omc \lb k$ for $k\lb\gtrsim \alpha$.
+For a more quantitative comparison we analytically solve the Schr\"{o}dinger equation in the case of a linear wall and obtain the edge mode dispersion relation~\cite{methods}.
+For each wall steepness we obtain $\kmax$ and the associated group velocity, which is shown by the solid black curve in Fig.~\ref{Fig3}b and captures the data well without any free parameters.
+We additionally indicate by blue points the speed obtained from a Gross-Pitaevskii (GP) simulation of our experiment.
+In the inset of Fig.~\ref{Fig3}b we show the ground band of the theoretical dispersion relation for different values of $\alpha$, which indeed deviate from the hard wall result and instead vary linearly $E_0(k) \sim \alpha \hbar \omc \lb k$ when $k\lb\gtrsim \alpha$.

-Accompanying this crossover from isopotential drift physics to hard wall behaviour, we anticipate an associated change in the edge dispersion band gap.
-To infer this splitting, we exploit a small residual excitation of the first excited band in our experiment, which results in a dipole oscillation of the edge state centre-of-mass at a frequency $\Delta(k)/\hbar=(E_1(k)-E_0(k))/\hbar$.
+Accompanying this crossover from isopotential drift physics to hard wall behaviour, we anticipate an associated change in the energy gap between different bands in the dispersion relation.
+To infer this splitting, we exploit a small residual excitation of the first excited band in our experiment, which results in a dipole oscillation of the edge mode centre-of-mass at a frequency $\Delta(k)/\hbar=(E_1(k)-E_0(k))/\hbar$.
 We attribute this excitation to the short timescale $4 \lb/(\varepsilon \omc R)\;{\approx}\; 0.1\times 2\pi/\omc$, much less than one cyclotron period, over which a wavepacket of extent $\sim\lb$ moving radially along the saddle diagonal at a speed $\varepsilon \omc r/4$~\cite{Fletcher:2019} encounters the edge.